presstofan/presstofan.github.io/_posts/2019-07-28-facebook-friend-graph-part1.markdown

 ## Step 2: Set up the helper functions

 Once making sure the ChromeDriver, the following script by [Lucas Allen](https://github.com/lgallen/twitter-graph) and modified by [Eliot Andres](https://github.com/EliotAndres/facebook-friend-graph) can be used to scrap the friend network.
 First, we will need to load a couple of useful packages.
 Note that I have used Python 3 to build the script below.
 You might need to set up a virtual environment to make it works.
 I would recommend [Pipenv] (https://docs.pipenv.org/en/latest/) for future-proofing your virtual environment management workflow.

+Below are a couple of key modules that we will use in the script:

-`html.parser`: for parsing HTML
+* `html.parser`: for parsing HTML
-`webdriver`: for controlling the ChromeDriver
+* `webdriver`: for controlling the ChromeDriver
-`tqdm`: for showing a progress bar while scrapping `pickle`: for backing up the checkpoint and storing the scrped friend information `getpass`: for the login prompt
+* `tqdm`: for showing a progress bar while scrapping
+* `pickle`: for backing up the checkpoint and storing the scraped friend network
+* `getpass`: for the login prompt

 ```python
 from html.parser import HTMLParser